R&D cycles are expensive.

 We work with battery developers, pharmaceutical R&D teams, catalyst designers, and materials scientists who need reliable electronic landscape classification before committing resources to synthesis, screening, or clinical-stage decisions.

 Submit a candidate composition, active-site model, or dopant strategy.
-We return a full ELS classification report: regime, basin structure, trapped fraction, and design recommendations.
+We return a full ELSD audit report: sector purity (N and 2Sẑ), SCF-root stability, seed-ensemble σ, regime classification, and design recommendations.
 No source code shared.

 A defined evaluation campaign against your internal targets, with results benchmarked against your existing computational workflows.
 Designed for R&D teams assessing ELSD fit before a broader deployment decision.